vincentchachere/osticket-prereqs/README.md

   - Click: `Open in new window`

-- *Downloading it this way is the only way I've found where it does not take so long, and it downloads the first time instead of having to do multiple attempts.*
+*Downloading this way is the only method I've found that is quick and successful on the first try, without needing multiple attempts.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/7c65e858-f02e-4a8f-91e3-961c718d1956"><br>